jeanpaul09/SLP-Tracker/README.md

-# SLP-Tracker
+# salapi-tracker
-SLP tracker for Axie Infinity
+Salapi (SLP) Tracker for Axie Managers and Scholars